Foundation Reserves - Buenaventura, Jorupe, Utuana, Tapichalaca, and Copalinga

 We then head to the far southwest and the JF's Jorupe Reserve where comfortable cabins set amidst spectacular tropical deciduous forest make for a perfect birding experience.
 "At the lodge" birds include pale-browed tinamou, west Peruvian screech-owl, gray-cheeked and red-masked parakeets, Tumbes swift, whooping motmot, black-capped sparrow, Ecuadorian trogon, white-tailed jay, black-capped sparrow, Watkin's antpitta, saffron siskin, and white-edged oriole.
 Deeper in the forest are blackish-headed spinetail, rufous-necked and henna-hooded foliage-gleaners, collared antshrike, gray-breasted, Baird's and sooty-crowned flycatchers, Tumbes pewee, slaty becard, and lots more.

 In addition to the many birds, we'll spend time learning about regional biogeography and the general ecology of Choco rainforest, Tumbesian dry forest, Andean cloud forest, and Amazonian foothill forest where many interesting species of plants, mammals, and insects make their homes.
+We’ve seen about a dozen mammals on this route, including mantled and red howler monkeys, white-fronted and white-headed capuchin monkeys, black and Central American agoutis, mountain and South American coatis, and Andean fox.

 Between superb lodges, excellent food, good forest and a great diversity of habitats and species, Southern Ecuador has it all, and I can't wait to return.

-Jocotoco Antpitta and Red-masked Parakeet by Elizabeth Lauer
+Jocotoco Antpitta by Elizabeth Lauer